Woaf/EffectiveModernCXX/Item18 - smart pointers/18.2 - shared ptr/README.md

 In order to avoid client code to call `shared_from_this` before the object would have an appropriate shared_ptr (with a valid control block) a factory pattern is often used.

+## Only use std::shared_ptr to point to a single object

+Just like std::unique_ptr, std::shared_ptr was designed to point to a single object, and not an array of objects.
+It is possible to create an std::shared_ptr that points to an array, and write a custom deleter function which performs an array deletion.
+However, this is not recommended as there is not `operator[]` defined for shared pointers (implying that indexing in such arrays is a nightmare before and after Christmas).
+Furthermore, std::shared_ptr supports *derived-to-base-class* conversion (upcasting) that makes sense for single objects, but not so much for arrays.